Division Title

 Centrifuges

 Do not open the lid if you suspect that a tube has broken.
 If you open the lid and identify that a tube has broken, immediately close the lid.
 Leave the area and wash your hands thoroughly with soap and water.
 Post a warning sign at the room entrance and inform co-workers of the situation so they do not go into the area.
 Keep the lid closed for at least 30 minutes to allow the aerosols time to settle.
-Notify your supervisor or Principal Investigator and yourexternal webpageSafety and Health Specialist
+Notify your supervisor or Principal Investigator and yourexternal webpageSafety and Health Specialist.

 Wear proper personal protective equipment (PPE) to clean the spill.
 Proper PPE includes gloves, lab coat, eye protection with respiratory protection as needed.
 Surfaces should be thoroughly wiped down with a fresh 10% bleach solution and paper towels.
 Paper towels should be disposed of as medical pathological waste (MPW).

-All injuries and exposures are required to be reported toOMS PageOMS located in Building 10, Room 6C306.
-You may contact OMS at (301) 496-4411.
+For Bethesda Campus, all injuries and exposures are required to be reported toOMS PageOMS located in Building 10, Room 6C306.
+You may contact OMS at (301) 496-4411 ( Bethesda campus) .
+Satellite facilities also must report all injuires and exposures to your satellite campus OMS .

 back to the top